AlphaGO AI Bot Log: 23-May-2017

 The process of deep learning consists of two stages.
-During the first stage, one layer of neurons receives input signals.
+During the first stage, one layer of neurons receive input signals.
 The second stage begins when input neurons distribute the signals among the other layers of semiconductor neurons.
 Such multi-layer cascades of neurons allow processing data both in the linear and nonlinear way.
 That’s the key for ultra-high speed data processing in the deep neural networks.

 Learning with reinforcement is taken from nature.
 Recall the puppies fed with sweethearts for every right action.
 When AI makes the right decision and achieves the result it receives some kind of reward.
 It differs from a usual supervised machine learning because there are no pre-installed results.
 AI should analyze his results himself and to find the optimal way of achieving a particular goal.

 And there is a magic pill in hi-tech laboratories which converts a computer into a thinking machine.
 It’s called “Working Memory”.
 It allows storing data about robot’s previous experience.
 AI saves information about numerous sequences of actions.
 After getting some experience the network makes conclusions for what was right or wrong and stays the course in the future.
 This both reduces the speed of finding the optimal solution and gives the opportunity to make the AI an expert in some type of tasks.

 Practically, that means you can teach your computer to understand your voice and even your way of thinking better than your schoolmates.

 AI and Chatbots